A 60+ Year History of Preparing effective, global practitioners

 With 150 LL.M. students from more than 33 countries in our programs each year, there are many possibilities for networking, and cross-cultural learning and friendship.

 In what activities can international students participate at Miami Law?

-International students can participate in Student organizations, write for Journals/Law Reviews, volunteer through the HOPE Public Interest Resource Center, compete in competitions in the International Moot Court Program, and participate in our Clinics and more.
+International students can participate in Student organizations, write for Journals/Law Reviews, and volunteer through the HOPE Public Interest Resource Center.

 At University of Miami